roberthopman/roberthopman.github.io/_posts/2023-08-01-enter-debugging-session-when-tests-fails.md

 end
 ```

-When a line in the next file fails, the execution halts at debug.
-In order to explore context, the rele a screenshot was also taken before that.
+When a line the below file fails, the execution halts at debug.
+In order to explore context, the relevant backtrace was printed and a screenshot was also taken before that.

 We run this with `DEBUG_TESTS=true rails test test/system/main_features_test.rb:2`: